mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#129000; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients values change when the model is trained on perturbed data labels, but the visualizations of the saliency can show input structure.
 Evaluated on MNIST and Fashion MNIST.

-&#128994; **[Model Contrast Score](https://arxiv.org/pdf/1907.09701.pdf)**: Integrated gradients saliency maps differ for background and foreground objects.
-They outperform the model contrast score of a random saliency map.
+&#129000; **[Model Contrast Score](https://arxiv.org/pdf/1907.09701.pdf)**: Integrated gradients achieves a better-than-random model contrast score, but performs worse than Grad-CAM and SmoothGrad.

 ### Model Sensitivity